 5. Illness

-- Sneezing, coughing, difficulty of breathing, and swollen eyes and nose can be a sign of respiratory infection.
+- Sneezing, coughing, difficulty breathing, and swollen eyes and nose can be a sign of respiratory infection.

 - If the turtle refuses to defecate, it can be a sign of constipation.